Cais/desk-mess-mirrored/readme.txt

 This may not be construed as overriding any item with a previously applied license, stated or not, which will take precedence.

 == Basic FAQ ==
+= Q: Why is there a >>Page Link<< at the bottom of my pages?
+Can I hide it?
+A: The idea is to provide an easy to copy permalink for the article so readers can more easily share the page with others.
+You can hide this text by adding `div.page-shortlink{ display:none; }` to your stylesheet.

 = Q: Where did my conversation balloons go? =
 A: The conversation balloons now only show based on the following criteria: